Selective Muscular Stretching

 Triceps Stretch

 From a standing position, raise your right arm over your head.
 Bend your elbow so that your right hand is behind your head.
-With your left hand, grasp your right wrist and pull it back as far as comfortably possible, allowing your elbow to point toward the ceiling.
+With your left hand, grasp your right wrist and pull it back as comfortably as possible, allowing your elbow to point toward the ceiling.
 Hold this position for the desired time and repeat this process on the left.

 Biceps Stretch